Instructor

 Definition

-In MUHI 395B, offered for 1.00-4.00 credit units in the spring, students will complete the written component of the project and deliver a public presentation.
+In MUHI 395B, offered for 1-3 credits in the spring, you will complete the written component of the project and deliver a public presentation.
+Classes and individual tutorials will coach you through this process.

 Course Structure

 The class meets as a group at the beginning of each semester and during the spring while preparing the public presentations.
-Otherwise it consists of individual weekly tutorials with the instructor.
+Otherwise it consists of individual weekly tutorials with the instructor and graduate assistant.

 Public Presentation

-For non-recitalists, the public presentation will occur on a program at the end of jury exams in the spring.
+For non-recitalists, the public presentation will occur on a program at the end of juries in the Spring.
 It is not a jury although conducted during the jury period; family and friends are invited.
-It consists of 20-minute PowerPoint presentations followed by a 10-minute Q & A. All students in the class (recitalists as well as non-recitalists) are required to attend.
+It consists of a 20-minute PowerPoint presentation followed by a 10-minute Q & A. All students in the class (recitalists as well as non-recitalists) are required to attend.

 Is MUHI 395 required?

 Double majors and dual degree candidates may opt to take the Capstone in a department other than music.
 All other music majors must do a Capstone in music or another program of interest to which they are accepted.
-Students must take the 2-semester sequence in order (strictly enforced), usually in the senior year.
+You must take the 2-semester sequence in order (strictly enforced), usually in your senior year.

 Can I take MUHI 395 as an elective?

-Yes, as long as the student has fulfilled the prerequisite requirements.
+Yes, as long as you have fulfilled the prerequisite requirements.
 However, space is limited and preference will be given to music majors for whom the course is required.

 Early Registration

-Students who are planning to study abroad or will otherwise be away from CWRU during their senior year must take the full Capstone sequence in their junior year (no exceptions).
+Students who are planning to study abroad or will otherwise be away from Case during their senior year must take the full music Capstone sequence in their junior year (no exceptions), or opt to fulfill the Capstone in another department.

 Applied Instruction

-Students planning to use a senior recital as their Capstone must be enrolled for 2.00 credit units of principal applied music during both semesters of the Capstone registration.
+Students planning to use a senior recital as their Capstone must be enrolled for 2 hours of applied music during both semesters of the Capstone registration.
 The performance component will be graded by the applied instructor.
-The senior recital may be substituted for the Exit Jury if needed, in which case the student is responsible for obtaining an accompanist, three jury members, and providing jury sheets.
-A Jury Petition Form is required.
+The senior recital may be substituted for the exit jury if needed, in which case the student is responsible for obtaining three jury members and providing jury sheets.

 Document Length

-The written component may range from approximately 30 – 35 pages for a supporting document to 40 – 50 pages (excluding bibliography) for a senior thesis.
-(Exceptions may be made for senior theses involving a substantial experimental component.)
+The written component may range from approximately 15-20 pages for a supporting document to 20-25 pages (excluding bibliography) for a senior thesis.

 Prerequisites

-Prerequisites to MUHI 395A are MUHI 201 and MUHI 202.
-Students are urged to complete the department seminar and as many music history electives as possible before embarking upon a Capstone project, which represents the culmination and synthesis of the totality of previous undergraduate study.
+Prerequisites to MUHI 395A are MUHI 201 and 202.
+Students are encouraged to complete the department seminar and as many music history electives as possible before embarking upon a Capstone project.

 Senior Recital (without Capstone credit)

 With the approval and support of the applied instructor, students may perform a senior recital outside the purview of the Capstone.
-Students must register for 2.00 credit units of principal applied music during the semesters before and during the recital.
-Students must have approval from the applied instructor to perform a recital.
-Please contact Jennifer Wright to set these up.
+They must register for 2 credits of applied music during the semesters before and during the recital.
+You must have your applied instructor’s approval to perform a recital.
+Contact Jennifer Wright to register.